Ingredients for Italian cuisine.

 Basil - Fresh basil beats the dried one at all times.
 Get fresh basil whenever is available.
 Freeze fresh leaves to use in all sort of cooked dishes.

-Italian cheese - Parmesan cheese, or Parmigiano Reggiano, is the real things.
+Italian cheese - Parmesan cheese, or Parmigiano Reggiano, is the real thing.
 It is cheaper by the block.
 Keep a chunk of Parmesan and grate it on top of the pasta.
 If you keep it well wrapped in the fridge, it will keep for months - and it does not matter if the cheese gets a little dry, still good to grate.
-Grana di padano is used as a substitute; same instructtions apply.
+Grana di padano is used as a substitute, same instructtions apply.
 Pecorino Romano cheese can be useful and it is the substitution of choice for people sensitive to cow's milk that tolerate sheep's milk.

 Marjoram - Similar to oregano, with a a milder, more subtle flavor.
 Better to use fresh but, if you don't have any at hand, remember dried marjoram tastes better than dried oregano.
 Maybe you will prefer the milder flavor in other dishes, as well.

 Oregano - For Italian cooking, choose a Mediterranean variety.
 Fresh oregano is always preferable.
-If fresh oregano is not available and dired needs to be used, consider substituting with dried marjoram as it tastes better.
+If fresh oregano is not available and dried needs to be used, consider substituting with dried marjoram as it tastes better.

 Wine - Italy is wine country and wine is added for flavor to many Italian dishes.
-White wine to fish dishes and some pasta ones; red wine is added to heavy meat casseroles.
+White wine to fish dishes and some pasta ones, red wine is added to heavy meat casseroles.